alexandrecuer/smartgrid/Themis/DLCF/README.md

 [Anybus Communicator Manager (ACM)](hms-scm-1204-169.zip)

-in order to get the mac address of the module, once connected to a network, open a telnet session `telnet 192.169.4.3` and issue the command `version`
+in order to get the mac address of the module, once connected to a network with 192.168.4.3 as IP address, open a telnet session `telnet 192.169.4.3` and issue the command `version`

 ```
 HMS AnyBus-S Ethernet module